Kevinolm10/FitSphere/README.md

 ## About

 [FitSphere] (https://fitsphere-5231c1c191f7.herokuapp.com/) FitSphere is a platform dedicated to connecting users with certified personal trainers for customized fitness guidance.
 Whether you're looking for expert advice, personalized workout plans, or motivational support, FitSphere offers a diverse range of trainers to suit your fitness goals.
-Users can browse trainer profiles, book sessions, and leave feedback to help others make informed choices.
+Users can browse trainer profiles and leave feedback to help others make informed choices.
 Additionally, FitSphere provides companies the ability to hire and onboard qualified trainers, expanding their team to meet growing client demands.
 Join FitSphere today and take the next step toward achieving your fitness aspirations with the right support!

+The role of the superuser is vital for the trainers to be onboarded, comments and ratings to be managed and users to be managed as well.
+We as a company create the trainers and manages the rest to simplify everything for our audience!

 ## User Experience Design